japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

-# SparkPlan &mdash; Physical Operators in Physical Query Plan of Structured Query
+# SparkPlan &mdash; Physical Operators of Structured Query

 `SparkPlan` is an [abstraction](#contract) of [physical operators](#implementations) that can be [executed](#doExecute) (and generate `RDD[InternalRow]` that Spark can execute).